eordo/capstone-cheatsheets/README.md

 These are my cheatsheets for the capstone exams in the [MIT MicroMaster in Statistics and Data Science](https://micromasters.mit.edu/ds/).
 Note that they are _not_ exhaustive; these are what I thought would be most helpful to me on an exam.
+(The Part 2 cheatsheet does not cover neural networks just because I ran out of time).
 Feel free to use them for your own studies or as a template for your own cheatsheets.

 ## Part 1: Probability and Statistics Theory